st4sd/overview/src/pages/restart.md

   - Else
     - Restart
 - Else
-  - A restart it not attempted
+  - A restart is not attempted

 If a restart is initiated the `st4sd-runtime` waits until the restarted task finishes before beginning the above decision process again.